Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 The *_protocols_* to maintain coherence for multiple processors are called cache _*coherence protocols*_.
 Key to implementing a cache coherence protocol is tracking the state of any sharing of a data block.
 There are two classes of protocols in use, each of which uses different techniques to track the sharing status.

+Typically, the snooping protocols are used in *SMP*, while the directory protocols are used in *DSM*.

 === Snooping Protocols
 All cache controllers monitor (*snoop*) on the bus to determine whether or not they have a copy of the block requested on the bus and respond accordingly.
 Every cache that has a copy of the shared block, also has a copy of the sharing state of the block, and no centralized state is kept.
-Suitable for Centralized Shared-Memory Architectures, and in particular for small scale multiprocessors with single snoopy bus.
+Suitable for *_Centralized Shared-Memory Architectures_*, and in particular for small scale multiprocessors with single snoopy bus.

 There are two types of snooping protocols depending on what happens on a write operation:
 - *Write-Invalidate Protocol*